 Back in August 1999, Gerard Houllier handed six new signings their Liverpool debuts for the season opener at Sheffield Wednesday – a record that remains intact to this day.

 That summer, Houllier made huge changes to his squad, having taken permanent charge of Liverpool in November the previous year.

 Seven new faces were brought in, while ’90s stalwarts such as David James, Rob Jones and Steve McManaman left the club.

 It was the dawning of a new era on Merseyside, as Houllier leaned away from the English-dominated, ‘boot room’ era that had preceded his arrival.

 On Liverpool‘s opening Premier League fixture of the 1999/00 season, no fewer than six debutants were named in Houllier’s starting line-up for the 2-1 victory over Sheffield Wednesday at Hillsborough.

 Sheffield Wednesday 1-2 Liverpool

-The only new signing who didn’t feature at Wednesday back on 7th August 1999 was Stephane Henchoz, who had joined from Blackburn Rovers for £3.5million.
+The only new signing who didn’t feature at Wednesday back on August 7, 1999 was Stephane Henchoz, who had joined from Blackburn Rovers for £3.5 million.